petherin/architecturalkatas/hotdiggetydog/readme.md

 https://frontegg.com/ Ui for setting up things like OAuth or passwordless authentication.

 ### Analysis

+### Components (so far)
+* Mobile app (possibly React Native) - user authorisation
+* Authorisation service - for user authentication and token generation
+* Inventory service - tracking inventory
+* Database - for inventory (and users with their roles?)
+* Transaction service - to talk to SumUp
+* SumUp (third party payment service)

 #### Mobile App
 This amounts to: design the Square, PayPal Here, Shopify POS apps.